|Table of Contents |

 Retaliation, Making it Personal

-At no time was he advised verbally or in writing that should it be discovered he has made false or baseless claims, he could face disciplinary action up to and including dismissal.
+At no time was he advised verbally or in writing should it be discovered he has made false or baseless claims, he could face disciplinary action up to and including dismissal.

-I find that surprising considering the Employee Relations Consultant present during the meeting is according to his LinkedIn profile, a qualified solicitor in employment law.
+That’s surprising considering the Employee Relations Consultant present during the meeting is according to his LinkedIn profile, a qualified solicitor in employment law.

-This was an opportunity for her not only to look again at the evidence, but to also investigate what I had been stating from the start, that Bart and five members of cabin crew one of whom was his fiancee were lying.
+This was an opportunity for her not only to look again at the evidence, but to also investigate what I had been stating from the start, that Bart and five members of crew one of whom was his fiancee were lying.

 As part of my evidence I made reference multiple times to a WhatsApp conversation that I’d had with a friend/colleague following the flight.
-It had been included as evidence and I’d sent a screenshot to cabin crew manager Hayley via her work WhatsApp account.
+It had been included as evidence and I’d sent a screenshot to crew manager Hayley via her work WhatsApp account.

 After crew manager Lana found there was a case to answer, the matter was passed to Hayley.
 She dealt with the disciplinary investigation.

 Hayley did not add a copy of the WhatsApp conversation to the case notes.
 I’d also sent her a photograph of the corridor of the hotel in Atlanta.
 That hadn’t been added to the file either.
-It was to prove another allegation made by Bart was also a lie.

 The following is a screenshot from an email I sent to her regarding this matter;